10 Products That Help Caregivers Get Organized

 Caregivers use sticky notes to stay organized

-Sticky notes are an incredibly useful organization tool.
+Sticky notes are a handy organization tool.
 Use them to leave notes or reminders for yourself or others, flag important pages in documents or books, and more.

 Create your own caregiving binder